OAuth 2.0

 token | Yes | The access token to revoke |

-Response 200 (always succeeds, even if the token was already revoked or does not exist)
+Response 200 (always succeeds, even if the token was already revoked or does not exist).
+The body is empty.

 The MisarMail MCP server uses this OAuth flow to let Claude Desktop and other MCP clients (Smithery, Cursor) authenticate on behalf of a user.
 When a user adds the MCP server: